still-js/stilljs-site/docs/get-start.md

 ###  Looping and Rendering from a List

-Lopping a list and rendering its items is quite simple, Still.js provides the (forEach) notation/directive, which ca pass through a top level container which is then used to wrap the template for the desire output.
+Lopping a list and rendering its items is quite simple, Still.js provides the (forEach) notation/directive, which can be pass to a top level container which is then used to wrap the template for the desired output of each list item.

 === "Main Component"
 	```js title="LoopingDirective.js" hl_lines="7-12 18-23 35" linenums="1"